 - Individual teams/services are assigned codes by the NHS Trust/organisation that supplied their data and cannot be identified by the POMH-UK team.

 We do not routinely share information with Regulatory or Public Authorities, for example: the Care Quality Commission or other equivalent bodies.
 We will share information where we have a statutory or regulatory requirement to do so, for example where we identify that staff or patients may be in imminent danger, where there are concerns about unsafe practices or where they may be breaches of human rights.

-Under the Data Protection Act 1998, and incoming General Data Protection Regulation (GDPR) you have rights as an individual which you can exercise in relation to the information we hold about you.
+Under the Data Protection Act 2018, including the General Data Protection Regulation (GDPR) you have rights as an individual which you can exercise in relation to the information we hold about you.

 What if I do not want my information used by the audit?